 When do I find out about my camper's activities/activity fees?

-What kind of meals/snacks will my child get?
+What kind of meals/snacks are included for my child?

 We offer 3 nutritional, well balanced meals with lots of fruits and vegetables.
-If your child has special dietary concerns please note this on your application.
-Our dietary consultant will contact you the week prior if we have any questions.
+If your child has special dietary allergies or concerns please note this on your application.
+Our staff will contact you the week prior if we have any questions.
 We work hard to accommodate special dietary needs.
 There will also be an evening snack and tuck time once a day.